Two-Class Averaged Perceptron module

 Stopping early often provides better generalization.
 Increasing the number of iterations improves fitting, at the risk of overfitting.

 For Random number seed, optionally type an integer value to use as the seed.
-Using a seed is recommended if you want to ensure reproducibility of the experiment across runs.
+Using a seed is recommended if you want to ensure reproducibility of the pipeline across runs.

-Connect a training dataset, and one of the training modules:
+Connect a training dataset, and train the model: